person holding pile of books cicely berry

 Patsy Rodenburg, another influential voice coach, explores the connection between voice and emotion in her work.

 Rodenburg’s teachings focus on the physical and psychological aspects of voice production, helping actors develop a strong and authentic vocal presence on stage.
+By understanding the link between voice and emotion, actors can create powerful and resonant performances that captivate audiences.

 Rodenburg’s work truly recognises how linked to emotion and inner life the voice can be.
 Proper use of the voice can trigger vulnerability and emotional release and activate a deep inner life.
+Rodenburg gives us the tools to access all this and use it practically for our acting work.

 Choosing the right acting technique for you